stan-haochen/academic-kickstart/content/drafts/2020-02-28-bayesian-networks-for-perception/index.md

 Approximation and acceleration of ensembling has been studied.

 ### Deterministic VI Approaches
+SVI such as in [[Blundell 2015]][Blundell2015] is difficult to get to work for large dataset such as ImageNet and complex models.

 [[Wu et al. 2018]][Wu2018] assume the pre-ReLU activations are Gaussian and deduce closed form posterior of the network output when the nonlinearity is Heaiside or ReLU.
 Even though sometimes we can only afford to compute the diagonal entries $\operatorname{Cov}(h_j, h_j)$.
 The empirical result is acceptable.

 ### Yes, but Did It Work?